 - To clean, remove the filter cap and push the plunger until the grounds pop out, give your AeroPress a rinse.

-Filter Coffee
+Making a perfect Filter Coffee

 The recommended ratio for the Filter extraction method is a 1:18 ratio of coffee to water, with the ideal grind size being medium/coarse like that of caster sugar.
 You can pick between paper, metal or cloth filters for this method.